The Winchester Royals Story

-The Winchester Royals are a member of the 12 team, summer collegiate wooden bat Valley Baseball League.
-The Valley Baseball League is endorsed by the National Collegiate Athletic Association (NCAA) and sponsored in part by a donation from Major League Baseball.
-Although the NCAA no longer has direct involvement with summer leagues, the Valley Baseball League still operates under NCAA rules.
+The Winchester Royals are a storied baseball team that competes in the highly regarded Valley Baseball League, a summer collegiate wooden bat league consisting of 12 teams in Virginia’s Shenandoah Valley.
+The Valley Baseball League is endorsed by the National Collegiate Athletic Association (NCAA) and sponsored in part by a donation from Major League Baseball, making it one of the premier summer leagues in the country.

 2018 marked the Winchester Royals’ 40th summer collegiate baseball season, introducing both great baseball to the Winchester community and a great community to the players and their families.
 The players that make up the Royals are recruited from colleges and universities from all over the Country.
 While here for the summer, they live with local host families.
 Those players who need part time employment work for supporting businesses in our community.
 Sponsors and promotional advertising packages, as well as admission to games help finance the team’s expenses.
 The players are not paid, as stipulated by NCAA regulations.

 Home for the Winchester Royals is Kevin Anderson Field at Bridgeforth Stadium, a City of Winchester facility managed by Shenandoah University located in Jim Barnett Park.
 Bridgeforth Field is a lighted, 1500 seat stadium with an enclosed press box, concession stand, and restrooms.
 A sprinkler system was installed in the summer of 1998.
 The team name Royals doesn’t come from the Kansas City Royals, but by way of the Bridgeforth family, owners of the local Royal Crown Cola bottling franchise.
 The Bridgeforth family was the primary original benefactor and it is for them the Field is named.